Colorado · Counties · 2024 Data

 Pitkin, CO at $1,139,100, followed by Summit, CO ($939,900) and Routt, CO ($854,700).

 Five mountain-resort counties pull the statewide median up.
-Without them, Colorado would sit closer to the national median.
+Without them, Colorado would sit closer to the national average.
+The Front Range corridor adds further pressure from tech and energy sector in-migration.

 What is the cheapest county in Colorado?